UCLA-VAST/AutoSA/docs/tutorials/auto_bridge.rst

     :align: center

 As we can see from the figure, the on-chip logic is physically scattered by die boundaries, DDR/HBM controllers, non-programmable logic, and other peripheral IPs.
-AutoBridge partitioned the on-chip logic based on these modules.
+AutoBridge partitions the on-chip logic based on these modules.
 The partitioned regions and indices are shown in the figure on the right.